Galileo88/Galileos-Planet-Pack/Optional Mods/GPP_Secondary/Readme.txt

 * Remove KSC from Gael.
 * Re-add the stock planets.

-The only required bit on your part is to insert this in your mod and fill its fields.
+The only required bit on your part is to insert the following in your mod and fill its fields.
+Everything is already set but is not optimized and should be just enough to prevent MM error alerts.

-@Kopernicus:NEEDS[GPP&GPP_Secondary]
+@Kopernicus:NEEDS[GPP_Secondary]
 {
 	@Body[Ciro]
 	{